Skip to content

 Political: Collaborative procurement

-Economic: Risk sharing opportunities
+Economic: Risk sharing

-• Green infrastructure demand
+• Green-infrastructure demand

-• Climate adaptation services
+• Climate-adaptation services

 Environmental: ESG requirements